Web Site Menu - Page Menu: Death Odors - Income - How it Occurs - Suicide - Alcoholism - Cronyism in Unattended Death Cleanup

-A note on coroner corruption in Orange County, California needs to be shared.
+A note on coroner corruption in Orange County, Los Angeles, and other counties throughout our United States.
 I live in Orange County and have cleaned as an unattended death cleanup practitioner for over 9 years.
 But I do not cleanup unattended deaths in Orange County because of Orange County's government fraud.
 Orange County's coroner employees, administration employees, and firefighters (not all of them of course) get kickbacks.
 They receive these kickbacks for sending grieving families of unattended death victims to corrupt biohazard company owners.
 Sometimes these corrupt employees own their own biohazard cleanup company.

 To fight this fraud against our citizen tax paying, grieving families, I have written on a number of web pages.
 Here's a few that I think explain the situation: Eddie Evans is my personal web page, but I use it in my fight against Orange County Consumer Fraud.
 Besides these information web pages, I also write on Orange County Government Fraud and a favorite of mine, Orange County Fraud.

 Orange County Government Corruption also goes after these government crooks.